MENU IVY GROVE SURGERY ivy.gs

 We hope the above goes some way to explaining the situation regarding requests from private providers.

 You may be asked by your private provider to ask your GP to do a referral to the private provider's own NHS clinic, perhaps because you may not have the funds to proceed with private healthcare or if your insurance company does not cover you.
-The private provider may state a GP referral is needed to 'balance the books' or 'to allow the referral to be counted properly' or that they are 'not able to do this' themselves.
+The private provider may state a GP referral is needed to 'balance the books' or 'to allow the referral to be counted properly', that they are 'not able to do this' themselves, or that they 'need permission from the GP for the referral to go ahead'.
 All of these reasons are factually incorrect and the request represents completely unnecessary administration being inappropriately passed to the GP.

 The NHS referral can be achieved by the private consultant directly without the need for a further GP letter.
-This is in line with BMA and NHS England advice and if you are asked by a private provider to do this, please return the request back to them.
+This is in line with BMA and NHS England advice and if you are asked by a private provider to do this, please ask them to make the required referral themselves.

 BMA guidance